-Spain beats Switzerland on penalties at Euro 2020
+Spain beats Switzerland, reaches Euro 2020 semifinals

-Oyarzabal scored past goalkeeper Yann Sommer, whose penalty save on France striker Kylian Mbappe’s shot in a shootout in the round of 16 had put Switzerland into the quarterfinals at the tournament for the first time.
+Thankfully for the Spanish, Switzerland fared worse Friday in a penalty shootout following a 1-1 draw.

+Mikel Oyarzabal converted the decisive spot kick to clinch a 3-1 shootout victory for Spain, which is two wins away from emulating the country’s golden generation that captured European titles in 2008 and 2012.

-Spain’s players and coaching staff poured onto the field at Saint Petersburg Stadium to celebrate with Oyarzabal as many from the Switzerland team fell to their knees inside the center circle.
+The Spanish celebrations were of relief as much as joy, with players and members of the coaching staff sprinting onto the field inside Saint Petersburg Stadium and jumping on Oyarzabal.
+Many of the Swiss players fell to their knees inside the center circle.

-Spain will play either Belgium or Italy in the Euro 2020 semifinals on Tuesday at Wembley Stadium in London.
-The team is two wins away from emulating the country’s golden generation, which won European titles in 2008 and 2012.

-Sergio Busquets and Rodri failed to convert in the shootout for Spain, which has missed its last five penalties in normal time.
+Sergio Busquets and Rodri failed to convert two of the first three shots in the shootout for Spain, which has missed its last five penalties in normal time — including twice at Euro 2020.

-Switzerland made all five from the spot against World Cup champion France but failed with three of its four attempts this time.
-Fabian Schar, Manuel Akanji and Ruben Vargas all failed to score.
+Switzerland made all five in a shootout win over World Cup champion France in the round of 16 but failed with three of its four attempts this time.
+Fabian Schar and Manuel Akanji had shots saved by Spain goalkeeper Unai Simon, while Ruben Vargas hit the ball over the crossbar.

+That gave Oyarzabal the chance to win it for Spain and he scored past goalkeeper Yann Sommer, whose penalty save on France striker Kylian Mbappe’s shot on Monday had put Switzerland into the quarterfinals at the tournament for the first time.

+“Penalties are a bit 50-50,” said Switzerland captain Xherdan Shaqiri, who scored his team’s goal in regulation time.
+“I think we just lacked a little bit of luck today.”

 After the wild fluctuations of “Manic Monday,” when the teams won chaotic games in the round of 16 that both needed extra time and featured a combined 14 goals, their quarterfinal match was perhaps unsurprisingly a more labored affair punctuated by big moments.

-Yet a rearguard effort — requiring a string of diving saves by Sommer and a number of last-ditch blocks by sprawling defenders — kept the Spanish at bay in the extra 30 minutes.
+Yet a rearguard effort — requiring a string of diving saves by Sommer and a number of last-ditch blocks by sprawling defenders — kept the Spanish at bay in the extra 30 minutes that were played almost entirely in Switzerland’s half.
+A crowd made up of mostly Russian spectators was fully behind Switzerland’s energy-sapped players, even to the extent of jeering the Spanish team when it had the ball.

-Substitute Gerard Moreno, in particular, squandered four chances by poor finishing or the acrobatics of Sommer, though the striker made amends by converting one of Spain’s kicks in the shootout.
+Moreno, in particular, squandered four chances with poor finishing or the acrobatics of Sommer, though the striker made amends by converting one of Spain’s kicks in the shootout.

-In normal time, the Swiss missed the energy and authority of suspended captain Granit Xhaka.
-They initially lacked the spark they had against France early on and were unable to keep Spain from settling into its hypnotic passing rhythm despite the support of their cowbell-clanking fans.

-Denis Zakaria — Xhaka’s replacement — had the misfortune of slicing the ball into his own net in the eighth minute after Jordi Alba latched onto a corner from the right that had sailed over everyone’s heads in the area.
-Zakaria looked distraught and was consoled by his teammates as they prepared to restart.
+In normal time, the Swiss initially missed the energy and authority of suspended captain Granit Xhaka, whose replacement — Denis Zakaria — had the misfortune of scoring the 10th own-goal of the tournament when he sliced the ball into his own net in the eighth minute.
+Jordi Alba sent in the shot after latching onto a corner from the right that had sailed over everyone’s heads in the area.

-A defensive mix-up brought about the Xherdan Shaqiri’s equalizer in the 68th, which came just as Switzerland had started to threaten.
+A defensive mix-up brought about Shaqiri’s equalizer in the 68th, which came just as Switzerland had started to threaten more.

 Aymeric Laporte came across to cover a pass over the top but touched the ball onto the leg of his center back partner, Pau Torres.
 Freuler pounced on the ball and laid it off to Shaqiri, whose first-time shot crawled into the bottom corner.